Improving Robust Decisions with Data: Revision Rules that Accommodate the Truth

 \begin{theorem} For all $\epsilon > 0$, the empirical distribution method accommodates the truth asymptotically almost surely. \end{theorem}

-The key intuition for this theorem relies on Kolmogorov's strong law of large numbers: Under any possible DGP, the empirical distribution converges to the average of sample marginals in the sup-norm almost surely.
-This also implies that the independence assumption is not crucial for this result.
-As long as there is a version of the strong law of large numbers holds, one can obtain the same conclusion.
+The proof of Theorem \ref{thm_asymptotic} is to verify that Kolmogorov's strong law of large numbers holds.
+This also suggests that the independence assumption is not crucial for this result.
+As long as there is a version of the strong law of large numbers, one can obtain the same conclusion.
 Notable cases include when the DGPs satisfy Markov property or are weakly dependent \citep{dejong_1995}.

-In addition, the empirical distribution method apparently is not the \textit{only} possible revision rule that accommodates the truth asymptotically almost surely.
-For example, when the odd and even experiments are known to have different characteristics, one can always apply the empirical distribution method to the odd and even experiments separately to obtain a different data-revised set.
-However, this type of revision often works in a case-by-case manner (e.g., it makes no difference in the introductory example), while empirical distribution method always works.
+In addition, the empirical distribution method is not the only revision rule that accommodates the truth asymptotically almost surely.
+For instance, when the odd and even experiments are known to have different characteristics, one may apply the empirical distribution method separately to the odd and even experiments to obtain a potentially more refined data-revised set.
+Such revision rules, however, typically need to be tailored to the specific structure in a case-by-case manner.
+In contrast, the empirical distribution method stands out for its simplicity and general applicability.